Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Far Can Chickens Fly?

-While chickens can fly, they’re not performing cross-country migrations that span hundreds or thousands of miles like a duck or goose.
-Even the best flyers in the chicken world are sub-par flyers at best, and the larger the bird, the worse it tends to fly.
+While chickens can fly, they’re not performing cross-country migrations that span hundreds or thousands of miles like a duck or goose!
+Even the best flyers in the chicken world are sub-par flyers at best, and the heavier the bird or the smaller the wings, the worse they tend to fly.
 Smaller chickens fare best at flight, with some bantams managing to fly distances of 50 feet.
 Of course, they’re not getting very high.
 A chicken that flies 50 feet might only manage 10 feet of height before gliding down over a distance.

 Chicken flying